naporin0624/rxnlvl/README.md

 What do I need?
 ------
-`rxnlvl` requires Python 2.x or later.
+`rxnlvl` supported Python 2.x and Python3.x.

 How do I work it?
 ------